 The genetic modification referred to relates to a product used to treat Crown Gall.
-A very clear explanation of the disease and the treatment can be found here.

-This product, Nogall, is clearly a GM organism and this means treated trees cannot be used for certified organic fruit production.
+This product, Nogall, is a GM organism and this means treated trees cannot be used for certified organic fruit production.

 The issue of organic fruit tree production brings other considerations into play including:

 - pests and diseases that can’t be eradicated by organic means especially in a nursery monoculture,